Humblehound/build-bench/README.md

 $ make ...
 ```

-The process is configured using variables that can be changed, the configs folder has a `defauls.mk` file setting defaults, and some example files for different kinds of builds.
+The process is configured using variables that can be changed, the `configs` folder has a `defaults.mk` file setting defaults, and some example files for different kinds of builds.

 It is possible to run a custom Benchmark configuration using: